JorgeMoragaCalvo/exercises/README.md

 # exercises
-To use the calculator in C program, follow these steps to compile and run the program (write in the command line):
+To use the calculator in C program, follow these steps to compile and run the program (write in VSCode terminal):
 Step 1:
 gcc -c binary_conversion.c -o binary_conversion.o
 gcc -c octal_conversion.c -o octal_conversion.o